arxinc/arx-rtos/arxos/arch/riscv/rv64/rv64gc/README.md

 ## Status

 Shakti-C support is currently available
 Other binaries will be added progressively in upcoming releases

 ---

 ## What to Expect

-Each respective sub-folder will contain binaries in the following format:
+Each respective sub-folder will contain binaries & script in the following format:
 `<board>_<subsys>_arxos.bin`

 Example:
-shakti_c_kernel_arxos.bin
+shakti_c_newt_arxos.bin

-* The directory may also include:
+* The directory also include:
 qemu.bat → QEMU execution helper script
-Platform-specific execution notes
+README that explain the setup to run qemu.bat and about arsos.bin
-Supporting configuration files(If)
+Supporting configuration files(If Any)

 ---